fan2/mkdocs/docs/blog/posts/python/basic/python-argparse.md

 **Positional** arguments are the ones your command needs to operate. -- `required=True`

-In the previous example, the argument `path` was a positional argument, and our program couldn’t work without it.
+In the previous example, the argument `path` was a positional argument, and our program couldn't work without it.
 They are called **positional** because their position defines their function.

 For example, consider the cp command on Linux (or the copy command in Windows).
-Here’s the standard usage:
+Here's the standard usage:

 ```
 faner@FAN-MB1 (master)✗ [64] % cp -h